 Written by By Donna Itzstein, Diabetes Queensland Pharmacist

+Did you know aspirin prescribing guidelines regarding low-dose aspirin in diabetes have changed over time?
 Previously, it was thought aspirin was appropriate for anyone at risk of cardiovascular disease (CVD).
-This article discusses the current guidelines around diabetes and aspirin.
-Studies also reveal some surprising prescribing points for you to consider.
+However, after the results of a landmark randomised clinical control trial3, changes were made to Australian and European Aspirin prescribing guidelines.
+This article discusses the current guidelines around diabetes and aspirin, as well as some surprising prescribing points for you to consider.

 Currently, the Australian Therapeutic guidelines and General Practice Management of Type 2 Diabetes guidelines state:

 Aspirin and other antiplatelet drugs are not routinely recommended for the primary prevention of cardiovascular disease.1,2

 The results for aspirin in primary prevention of CVD remain mixed.
 The change in Australian and European guidelines reflect the results of the ASCEND study.3 This is because, while aspirin prevented serious vascular events in people living with diabetes and with no previous CVD, it was concluded the benefits were offset by the risk of major bleeding.

 |15,480||>40 years of age with |

 vs placebo daily